designsystemau/steering-committee/CHARTER.md

 The make up of TSC should be a diverse and multidisciplinary group.

-- Include a diverse multidisciplinary team (developers, designers, accessibility experts, others )
+- Include a diverse multidisciplinary team (developers, designers, accessibility experts, others)
 - Include people from government entities
 - Include experts from the private sector as volunteer advisors

 ## Becoming a member of TSC

-Interest to join TSC to become a Maintainer, should be forwarded to tsc@designsystemau.org.
-Please include your experience with the system and why you would like to join this group.
+Interest to join TSC to become a Maintainer, should be forwarded to maintainers@designsystemau.org.
+Please include information about your experience with the system and why you would like to join this group.

-Anyone can become a Maintainer.
+Anyone, with any level of experience can become a Maintainer.

 Inactivity in TSC may result in Maintainer status being revoked.